jgori-ouistiti/CoopIHC-zoo/DONE_AND_TODO.md

 - `test_predict_one_step` not passing since new predict vectorized method [05-09-22]

+- Check the efficiency of the Conservative Sampling teacher in normal context and in BC context [05-09-22]

+- Tried dagger on teaching [05-09-22]

 # Todo

-- Check the efficiency of the Conservative Sampling teacher in normal context and in BC context
+- Solve bug of "double" environments: expert not working as expected if created with in a different environment than the one used to do steps in

+- Test not passing (@Julien)

+- Check with other environments that nothing is breaking when using dagger